Rotation- This can be the hardest part for the child. The transition back and forth is a hard lesson but also a great life skill.

 At this appointment, we evaluate the location, size, layout, other pets and how the house is maintained.
 If necessary, recommendations are made to ensure a safe environment for the puppy.

-Once our staff determines that a service dog will benefit your child and the family and the application fee has been paid, we develop a training plan based on the child’s Individualized Educational Plan (IEP) that outlines the current educational/social/ cognitive progress from a clinical or educational institution.
+Once our staff determines that a service dog will benefit your child and the family, we develop a training plan based on the child’s Individualized Educational Plan (IEP) that outlines the current educational/social/cognitive progress from a clinical or educational institution.